James Outman Player Props: Dodgers vs. Mets

-Friday, James Outman and the Los Angeles Dodgers square off against the New York Mets and Justin Verlander, with the first pitch at 7:10 PM ET.
+On Saturday, James Outman (.486 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 7:15 PM ET.

-In his last action (on July 8 against the Angels) he went 1-for-4.
+In his last game, he reached base in all four of his plate appearances (2-for-2 with a double) against the Mets.

 James Outman Game Info & Props vs. the Mets